 Still, if you only want a small, lightweight purifier and the water you’re using is reasonably free of dirt and minerals to start with, the Steripen Ultra is a simple and effective option.Buy on Amazon

-Despite the silly name, the CrazyCap is a stylish and effective water purifying bottle with a couple of tricks up its sleeve.
-Like the Steripen, it’s UV-powered.
-This means it does a good job of killing bacteria, cysts, and viruses in clear water but won’t purify cloudy or dirty water, heavy metals, or other physical contaminants.
+Despite the silly name, the CrazyCap Pro is a stylish and effective water purifying bottle with a couple of tricks up its sleeve.
+Like the Steripen it’s UV-powered, so it does a good job of killing bacteria, cysts, and viruses in clear water, but won’t purify cloudy or dirty water, heavy metals, or other physical contaminants.

 The UV lamp is built into the cap, which has a universal screw top for attaching to any bottle with a similarly-sized neck.
-This lets you use the CrazyCap to purify water in bottles other than the one it comes with, handy if you have a favorite water bottle already.
+This lets you use the CrazyCap Pro to purify water in bottles other than the one it comes with, so if you have a favorite water bottle already, you can buy the cap separately instead.

 If you do use the company’s stainless-steel bottle, though, you’ll benefit from its insulation.
-It’ll keep drinks cold for up to 24 hours, or hot for up to eight hours.
-The bottle and cap combined weigh a bit over 12 ounces (350g).
+It’ll keep drinks cold for up to 24 hours, or hot for up to 12 hours.
+There’s a range of attractive colors available: I particularly like the classic blue, but would be happy toting just about any of them.

-Using the CrazyCap is about as simple as it gets: fill the bottle, screw on the cap, and tap.
-Two taps starts the standard one-minute purification process, while five taps enables “crazy” mode, an extra-strength two-minute purification.
+Using the CrazyCap Pro is about as simple as it gets: fill the bottle, screw on the cap, and tap.
+Two taps starts the standard one-minute purification process, while five taps enables an extra-strength three-minute purification.

 You don’t need to do anything else except wait, making this one of the most straightforward purifiers we’ve come across.
-The cap also automatically activates for 20 seconds every four hours, to help kill mold and bacteria and prevent the bottle from smelling.
+The cap also automatically activates for 20 seconds every hour, to help kill mold and bacteria and prevent the bottle from smelling.

 The charger fits over top of the cap and uses a standard USB cable.
 The battery should last at least a week of normal use, and recharges in a few hours.
 Being able to do this from a portable battery or solar charger is handy for camping and hiking trips where mains power isn’t available.